h1xxx/linuxconsole/content/www.md

 more or less fine, so it's still ok to type for example '!s your query' in duckduckgo (that's for startpage redirection, recommended) to browse other search engines' results.

+Subpage of duckduckgo that's rendered the best is https://duckduckgo.com/lite.

 -------------------------------------------------------------------------------